 Change is a good thing, especially if you’re thinking about feeding your pup a new dog food.

-And we get it… knowing when and how to make the switch could be the toughest part!
+Knowing when and how to make the switch could be the toughest part!

 Maybe you’ve noticed your dog is turning their nose up to their current food or another pet parent recommended a new food you’d like to try.